-European varieties are classed as having originated from the cultivar Vitis vinifera and have tight skins, wine–like flavors, high heat requirements for ripening, and are the most common grapes grown in California.
+European varieties have tight skins, wine like flavors, high heat requirements for ripening, and are the most common grapes grown in California.
 Use fresh, dried, and for juices or wine.
 Susceptible to powdery mildew, they require regular dusting or spraying with sulfur or other mildew control.

 American varieties have Concord-like flavor, moderate heat requirements, are late blooming and resistant to powdery mildew.
 Both classes may grow successfully in very warm sites at lower elevations; they require deep, moderately fertile soils and regular pruning for high quality and production.
 Self-fertile.

 When your nursery stock arrives, it is best to plant them right away.
 If you cannot plant immediately (within a week of delivery), remove plastic bags that cover and keep the roots moist during shipment, and store them in a cool moist place like a root cellar or basement, making sure the roots stay moist and do not freeze.

 Or, you can “heel in” the plants to protect them.
 To heel in bare root plants outside, pick a location that is shielded from wind.
 Dig a trench with one side sloping and the other side vertically straight.
 Place the plants so that the roots are pointed toward the vertical side and the trunks / the sloping side supports stems.
 Cover the roots with soil and tamp it down to avoid air pockets.
 Heeling in should protect your plants until you are ready to plant.